MimeThaClown/Heist-of-Cinders/Party/Xarrus/Story.md

 That was until, Callisto opened a black hole, a portal to the abyss, a place of anyone's nightmares.
 And Xarrus laid only a few inches from it, with the risk of falling into the one place he'd never survive.

 Things looked grim for the party, until Arranis made the ultimate sacrifice to protect his family.
-He threw
+He threw Callisto and himself into Malkandra's realm.
+Potentially killing them both.